yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 3. Subclasses are unable to change the values of properties on the superclasses, but are able to mask them by writing a property of their own with the same name.
 4. Instances of both supercalsses and subclasses are able to delegate method lookup through the prototype chain.
 5. When writing 'Child.prototype = Object.create(Parent.prototype)' we are pointing 'Child()''s .prototype to the 'Parent()' .prototype.
 6. So what?
-It means we end up writing a whole lot less code than we otherwise would have.
+It means we end up writing a whole lot less code than we otherwise would have, and using the prototype chain, each instatiation can delegate its method lookups instead of replicating methods.